Visiting Student Electives

 - Health Requirements for Students in Clinical Placements

-- Medical Students enrolled in the final year of a Doctor of Medicine program at a WHO school (subject to approval by Western) may apply for an elective.
+- Students must be enrolled in the final two years of a Doctor of Medicine program at an LCME accredited Canadian Medical School.

 - Electives offer no remuneration, nor is financial aid available from this faculty.

 - It is the responsibility of every student to ensure that they are covered by compulsory Health insurance.

 - It is a requirement of health care in the Province of Ontario that electives be centrally coordinated by the Visiting Student Electives Office.
 Elective applicants are not permitted to contact clinical departments or hospital coordinators directly.
 Without exception: preceptors are not permitted to arrange electives independent of the VSE Office.

 - Electives coordinated outside of the Visiting Student Electives Office will not be recognized or assessed, and are therefore considered an Observership.